 - Regularly inspect the underside of leaves for pests like aphids, spider mites, and mealybugs.

 - Apply insecticidal soap, Neem oil, or mild insecticide to remove pests.

-- Fungal and bacterial infection is more prominent in excessively irrigated plant.
+- Fungal and bacterial infection is more prominent in an excessively irrigated plant.

-- Apply sulfur-containing fungicide to treat fungal diseases.
+- Apply fungicides containing sulfur to treat fungal diseases.

 - Prune and dispose of severely infected leaves and rotten roots.